KayT98/Rainmeter-PC-Commands-Albedo-/README.md

 • Commands are changeable.

-• The program is using Lua script which can be learned on Rainmeter.com.
+• The program is using Lua script which can be learned from Rainmeter.com.

-• Feel free to download and play around with it
+• Feel free to download and modify it.